amargaritov/starlit/README.md

 Previous record relaxation (by May 8 2021): 127 days * 5000 bytes = 635000 bytes
 Previous record (L with relaxation): 117308681
 STARLIT Improvement: 1.54%
+Operating system: Ubuntu 18
+Processor: Intel(R) Xeon(R) Silver 4114 CPU @ 2.20GHz ([Geekbenck score 640](https://browser.geekbench.com/processors/intel-xeon-silver-4114)
+Running time: 76 hours
+RAM usage: 9910MB

 # STARLIT algorithm description
 STARLIT algorithm is changing the order of articles in the initial enwik9.
 This algorithm is based on two insights.
 Firstly, enwik9 is a collection of articles whose titles are sorted by alphabet.
 As a result, if articles are reordered as part of a compressor, the initial order can be easily restored by a conventional sorting algorithm that won't increase the size of the decompressor much.
 Secondly, state-of-the-art compressors (phda9, cmix, etc) are based on accumulating context information in a memory buffer that is limited in size.
 The accumulated context information is used for prediction next symbol/bit.
 As a result, it can be beneficial to place similar articles nearby so context information that they share is reused as much as possible before eviction from the buffer.

 STARLIT requires finding a new order of articles that minimizes the size of an archive outputted by an existing compressor (we are using cmix).
 Moreover, the part of RPA that searches for a new order of articles is not limited in complexity (code size) as it is not required to include it into the compressor: only the new order of articles should be included.
-Based on this observation, I implemented the RPA new-order-searching phase in pyspark.
-During that phase, firstly, each article is mapped to a feature vector using a Doc2Model.
-Secondly, considering each feature vector a point in a Euclidean space, the Traveling Salesman Problem is solved resulting in the shortest path visiting each point.
+Based on this observation, I implemented the STARLIT new-order-searching phase in pyspark.
+During that phase, firstly, each article is mapped to a feature vector using a Doc2Vec model.
+Secondly, considering each article feature vector to be a point in a Euclidean space, the Traveling Salesman Problem is solved resulting in the shortest path visiting each point.
 In other words, the shortest path represents the order of all articles where similar articles are placed nearby.

+The submission includes the new order under `./src/readalike_prepr/data/new_article_order`.
+The nth row of this file shows the index of an article in the original enwik9 file that should be placed as the nth article in the STARLIT-preprocessed file.

 # cmix changes for Hutter Prize submission
 * disabling PAQ8 model